Napa Valley AVA

-The combination of Mediterranean climate, geography and geology of the region are conducive to growing quality wine grapes.
+The combination of Mediterranean climate, geography, and geology of the region is conducive to growing quality wine grapes.

+George C. Yount was the first vineyardist on record in Napa Valley, planting his vines in 1838.
 John Patchett established the Napa Valley's first commercial vineyard in 1858.
-In 1861 Charles Krug established another of Napa Valley's first commercial wineries in St. Helena.
-Viticulture in Napa suffered several setbacks in the late 19th and early 20th centuries, including an outbreak of the vine disease phylloxera, the institution of Prohibition, and the Great Depression.
-The wine industry in Napa Valley recovered, and helped by the results of the Paris Wine Tasting of 1976, came to be seen as capable of producing the best quality wine – equal to that of Old World wine regions.
-Napa Valley is now a major enotourism destination.
+In 1861, Charles Krug established another of Napa Valley's first commercial wineries in St. Helena.
+By 1880, its first great period of prominence, the Napa Valley had 443 vineyards with a thousand or more vines each.
+Of these major holdings, 72 were in the Calistoga district, 126 were in Napa City, and 245 were in the St. Helena area.
+Viticulture in Napa suffered several setbacks in the late 19th and early 20th centuries, including an outbreak of the vine disease phylloxera, national enactment of Prohibition, and the Great Depression.
+The modern wine industry in Napa Valley gradually recovered, gaining recognition at the Paris Wine Tasting of 1976 where Napa Valley vintages scored top honors against premier French wines.
+Napa Valley is now a major international wine tourism destination.